What is a Teaching Circle?

 Reading about Reading

 What role does reading play in our courses?
 What assumptions do we make when we assign reading to our students?
-This Circle will read relevant scholarship about college student reading and discuss ways to engage students in course readings.
+This Circle will read relevant scholarship about college students reading and discuss ways to engage students in course readings.

 Would you like to start a Teaching Circle?